portlandfiles/portlandfiles.github.io/eviction-photos.md

----
-title: Room at the time of eviction
+# Room at the time of eviction
----

 ![](/eviction/MattRoomBehindDoor.jpg)